Self-Supervised Vision-Based Detection of the Active Speaker as Support for Socially-Aware Language Acquisition: Related Work

 \subsection{Language Acquisition}

 The literature on language acquisition offers several theories of how infants learn their first words.
-One of the main problems which researchers face in this field is the \emph{referential ambiguity} as discussed for example in Clerkin \emph{et al.}~\cite{clerkin16}, Pereira \emph{et al.}~\cite{pereira14} and Yurovsky \emph{et al.}~\cite{yurovsky13}.
+One of the main problems which researchers face in this field is the \emph{referential ambiguity} as discussed for example in~\cite{clerkin16,pereira14,yurovsky13}.
 Referential ambiguity stems from the idea that infants must acquire language by linking heard words with perceived visual scenes, in order to form word-referent mappings.
-In everyday life however, these visual scenes are highly cluttered which results in many possible referents for any heard word, within any learning event (Quine \emph{et al.}~\cite{quine13} and Bloom~\cite{bloom00}).
-Similarly, many computational models of language acquisition are rooted in finding statistical associations between verbal descriptions and the visual scene (\emph{e.g.}~\cite{roy02,yu04,clerkin16,rasanen15}), or in more interactive robotic manipulation experiments (\emph{e.g.} Salvi \emph{et al.}~\cite{salvi12}).
+In everyday life however, these visual scenes are highly cluttered which results in many possible referents for any heard word, within any learning event~\cite{quine13,bloom00}.
+Similarly, many computational models of language acquisition are rooted in finding statistical associations between verbal descriptions and the visual scene~\cite{roy02,yu04,clerkin16,rasanen15}, or in more interactive robotic manipulation experiments~\cite{salvi12}.
 However, nearly all of them assume a clutter-free visual scene, where objects are observed in isolation on a simplified background (often white table).